Thought Leadership

 Author: Paul Hartley

 Tech researchers today face a trifecta of serious challenges: Demand for game-changing insights is greater than ever, but they have far fewer people to get the work done, and there is no relief in sight as organizations slow or freeze hiring.
-Staff augmentation via dedicated teams of first-rate researchers and analysts is an innovative solution that resolves all of these challenges.
+A dedicated team of Implementation Consultants is an innovative solution that resolvesall of these challenges.

 Put the ‘D’ in DIY Market Research with a Dedicated Team Model